-We maintain restricted deposits in bank accounts to collateralize a standby letter of credit that guarantees our full performance of our obligations under our ten-year office lease in Pasadena, California.
+At December 31, 2014, restricted cash included funds held in an escrow account under the terms of a purchase agreement related to one of our business acquisitions.
+Additionally, we collected funds in advance from certain retail distributors.
+At December 31, 2013, we maintained restricted deposits in bank accounts to collateralize a standby letter of credit that guarantees our full performance of our obligations under our ten-year office lease in Pasadena, California.